nipy/mindboggle/README.rst

 `mindboggle_input_example.zip <https://osf.io/3xfb8/?action=download&version=1>`_
 directory (455 MB), which contains some example preprocessed data, and skip this section until you wish to process your own data.
+Or download and unzip the
+`example_mri_data.zip <https://osf.io/k3m94/?action=download&version=1>`_
+directory, which contains some example MRI data, and run the FreeSurfer and ANTs commands below to prepare data for Mindboggle.
 More example input and output data can be found on Mindboggle's `examples <https://osf.io/8cf5z>`_ site.